DragonChen-TW/objdetect-yolov10/README.md

 ## test by client.py

 It will get all the frames in given video file (`data/Parkour...mp4 there), and send them to server to do inference one by one.
+Then, it will open cv2 to stream these frames were detection by YOLOv10.

 I only cut ~13 seconds out from the original video.
 About 400 frames under 30 FPS.